penteract/5D-PGN-Recorder/README.md

 ## Plans
-Config file (name, which tags to include, sound file, how and whether to include time, always use white's perspective)
+Config file (name, which tags to include, sound file, how and whether to include time, always use white's perspective) If you close the game then restart it, the recorder should record games from the second run.
+At the moment it doesn't It would save a click or 2 (and make it harder to forget to start the recorder) if the recorder started the game if it's not already running.